 Dress for the job you want, not for the job you have

 Do your research.
 Find out what their employees wear and then dress as they are or nicer than that.
 Whenever you are in doubt, the best policy is to call ahead and inquire about the dress requirements.

 Dress neatly and conservatively.

 Women may wear dresses or skirts and blouses.

 Sports jacket/pants and ties are appropriate for men.
 It is fine to take off your jacket in a meeting if is hot.

-How you dress in Portugal is the one of the most important aspect in being hired
+How you dress in Portugal is one of the most important aspects of being hired

 Other Portugal Dress Code Info

 We hope that your Portugal job search will be successful.
-The Portugal dress code is integral part of Portugal job interview because how you dress is the one of the most important attribute in not hired for available jobs.
+The Portugal dress code is an integral part of Portugal job interview because how you dress is one of the most important attributes in not hired for available jobs.